 As a published author, she brings an added dimension to her school visits, and she both entertains and enlightens audiences at book festivals and conferences.
 Her reputation as a humorist makes her a popular luncheon and after-dinner speaker and presenter of special programs and keynotes as well.

 She has been named the Biggest Liar in Austin, Texas, seven times and the Biggest Liar in Texas three times and is a recipient of the John Henry Faulk Award for “outstanding contributions to the art of storytelling” and a National Storytelling Oracle Regional Excellence Award for “exceptional commitment and exemplary contributions to the art of storytelling.”

 Donna is listed on the Texas Touring Roster of the Texas Commission on the Arts and on the Mid-America Arts Alliance Regional Touring Program.

 “masterful style of oral storytelling” – Raymond V. Whelan, River Cities Tribune, Marble Falls, Texas

 “impressive, funny, a virtuoso” – audience member Michael, from California

 “You’ll have to decide what is true and what is, well, maybe almost true. . . sure to entertain.” – Abilene Reporter-News

-A couple of comments following a Road Scholar Great American Get-Together 2013:
+A couple of comments following last season's Road Scholar presentations: